phreda4/phreda4.github.io/doc/c3-generatecode.md

 #memstk> 'memstk
 ```

-The main idea is collect information of cells, who is static (only read), who is used in calculus (arithmetic or logic operations), or in memory (access to memory for read or write), cell live segment.
+The main idea is collect information of cells, who cell is static (only read), who cell is used in calculus (arithmetic or logic operations), or in memory (access to memory for read or write), cell live segment and others.

 Example of sqrt code with coments, actual development:
 ```